atae/BeautifulTyping/Readme.md

 This project will use the following technologies:

-- Vanilla JavaScript and 'jquery' for handling game logic
+- Vanilla JavaScript and `jquery` for handling game logic
 - `Anime.js` with `HTML5 Canvas` for modern animations and visual feedback
 - `Howler.js` will be used for handling sound
 - Webpack
 - Leaderboard implemented with dreamlo.com

-'title.js' - this script will be in charge of getting settings from the user and implementing these settings throughout the application
+`title.js` - this script will be in charge of getting settings from the user and implementing these settings throughout the application

-'game.js' - Game statistics will be handled here including WPM, timer, scoring, and combo counting.
+`game.js` - Game statistics will be handled here including WPM, timer, scoring, and combo counting.

-'animations.js' - Everything related to visuals and styling that need to be handled by `Anime.js` will be handled in this file.
+`animations.js` - Everything related to visuals and styling that need to be handled by `Anime.js` will be handled in this file.

-'level_handler.js' - The content for each level will be in here.
+`level_handler.js` - The content for each level will be in here.
 This will include color scheme arrays, text, level-specific rules, and music playback.
 Current, text will be stored directly into this file, but if necessary I will implement a parser for text files.